 Berries are one of several foods that appear to promote good memory.
 In particular, flavonoid-rich berries like strawberries and blueberries seem to guard against declining memory in women, according to results of a 2012 study by Harvard researchers at Brigham and Women’s Hospital in Boston.

 Berries are recommended for anyone seeking to improve their brain health, though, not just women.

 In 2018, the Global Council on Brain Health examined data about how diet impacts brain health in people who are age 50 and older and then issued recommendations.
 Berries were among the most highly recommended foods, as we detail in “The 5 Best Foods for Brain Health as You Age.”

 Strap on your running shoes if you want to increase the size of your hippocampus — the part of your brain that helps with verbal memory and learning.
 Research from the University of British Columbia found aerobic exercise does just that.
 To get the benefits, participants in the school’s study walked briskly for one hour, two days a week.

-For more inspiration, check out “7 Surprising Benefits of Staying in Shape After Age 50.”
+For more inspiration, check out “7 Surprising Benefits of Staying Fit in Retirement.”